-- Build internal capacity to support staff in creating and offering services and programs based on the principles of equity, diversity, and inclusion. - Create and implement a comprehensive EDI 2.0 plan with measurable goals, dedicated resources, and integrated training to ensure an inclusive, equitable workplace. - Ensure that BPL employees who want to improve their primary or secondary language skills have access to ESOL or other resources. - Adopt a research-backed, data-informed approach to identify organizational and staff needs, set priorities, and guide informed decision-making.
+- Build internal capacity to support staff in creating and offering services and programs based on the principles of equity, diversity, and inclusion. - Create and implement a comprehensive EDI 2.0 plan with measurable goals, • dedicated resources, and integrated training to ensure an inclusive, equitable workplace and support staff in better engaging with their communities. - Ensure that BPL employees who want to improve their primary or secondary • language skills have access to ESOL or other resources. - Adopt a research-backed, data-informed approach to identify internal and • community needs, set priorities, and guide informed decision-making.